-- Install a metal or fire clay (5/8" minimum thickness) thimble.
-Make sure the thimble is flush with the inner surface of the chimney liner and does not protrude into the flue (see figures 10). - 3.
+- Install a fire clay (5/8"/16mm minimum thickness) thimble.
+Make sure the thimble is flush with the inner surface of the chimney liner and does not protrude into the flue (see figure 11 on page 9). - 3.
 Secure the thimble with refractory mortar.
-The thimble should be surrounded by 12" of solid unit masonry brickwork or 24" of stone. - Install the stovepipe into the thimble as far as possible without extending past the flue lining (see figures 9 & 10). - A small airspace (about 1/2") should remain between the stovepipe and thimble to allow for expansion of the pipe.
+The thimble should be surrounded by 12"/305mm of solid unit masonry brickwork or 24"/61cm of stone. - 4.
+Install the stovepipe into the thimble as far as possible without extending past the flue lining (see figures 10 & 11 on pages 8 & 9). - 5.
+A small airspace (about 1/2"/13mm) should remain between the stovepipe and thimble to allow for expansion of the pipe.
 Seal this airspace with hightemperature caulking or ceramic wool. - Secure and seal the damper in the closed position using high-temp caulking, ceramic wool, or furnace cement.
-Also check to see if the chimney has a cleanout.
+Also check to see if the chimney has a clean out.
 If it does, make sure it is closed and sealed as well.
-A leaky cleanout will greatly reduce draft efficiency.
+A leaky clean out will greatly reduce draft efficiency.